Skip to content

 After a four-year career at Maryland, Castaldo learned what it took to be a part of a national championship-caliber program.
 Now, she's bringing that to the Dragons in her final year

-With a team high in goals and bringing leadership qualities from the other side of the country, Anna Castaldo has been a key piece for Drexel field hockey this season.
+With a team high in goals and an infusion of leadership, Anna Castaldo has been a key piece for Drexel field hockey this season.

-With a team high in goals and bringing leadership qualities from the other side of the country, Anna Castaldo has been a key piece for Drexel field hockey this season.Read moreDrexel Athletics
+With a team high in goals and an infusion of leadership, Anna Castaldo has been a key piece for Drexel field hockey this season.Read moreDrexel Athletics

-It can be said that when new players come to a program and immediately assert themselves as a key part of their new team, they make themselves impossible to ignore.
-For Anna Castaldo, the graduate transfer who has brought a winning mindset and scoring punch to Drexel field hockey, that statement couldn’t be more true.
+When a new player comes into a program and immediately asserts themselves as a key part of the team, they can make themselves impossible to ignore.
+For Drexel graduate transfer Anna Castaldo, that statement couldn’t be more true.

-A native of Maine, New York, Castaldo spent her childhood continuing the family legacy: being an elite athlete.
-Her dad, a former professional baseball player in the Baltimore Orioles minor league system, and her mom, a former field hockey player at Lock Haven University, pushed her to pursue a variety of sports growing up, but field hockey is where Castaldo consistently found herself flourishing.
+Castaldo, a Maine, N.Y., native, spent her childhood continuing her family’s legacy: being an elite athlete.
+Her dad, Gregg, played in the Baltimore Orioles’ minor league system, and her mom, Mary, played field hockey at Lock Haven.
+They pushed her to pursue a variety of sports growing up, but Castaldo consistently found herself flourishing in field hockey.

 » READ MORE: Here’s how coaching at Drexel hits home for new men’s soccer coach David Castellanos

-By the time she was a freshman at Maine-Endwell High School, Castaldo had already committed to her “dream school,” the University of Maryland.
-The Terrapins surely had a crystal ball, as by her senior year, after capturing two state championships, Castaldo had been named the New York State Player of the Year by MAX Field Hockey.
+By the time she was a freshman at Maine-Endwell Senior High School, Castaldo had committed to her “dream school,” Maryland.
+The Terrapins seemed to have a crystal ball, as, by her senior year, after winning two state championships, Castaldo had been named the New York State Player of the Year by MAX Field Hockey.

-While the pandemic complicated the beginning of her collegiate career, Castaldo looks back on her four years at Maryland as a memorable experience.
+While the pandemic complicated the beginning of her collegiate career, Castaldo looks back on her four years at Maryland as formative and rewarding.

-During her time as a Terrapin was Castaldo learned what it took to be a part of a national championship-caliber program.
+During her time as a Terrapin, Castaldo learned what it took to be a part of a national championship-caliber program.
 Over her four years, Maryland appeared in two Final Fours and one Elite Eight.

 » READ MORE: Drexel alum Lia Lewandowski fought to be taken seriously.
 Now, she’s locked in as a pro boxer

 After completing her undergraduate studies at Maryland, Castaldo was ready to move on to a new program.
-This time through her recruitment process, she had a different perspective on what she was seeking in a program.
+This time through her recruitment process, she knew exactly what she was seeking.

-“I knew exactly what I wanted and was looking for after being in Maryland for four years.
-I just wanted to find that same love for the team and find great people who have similar values to mine,” she said.
-“I wanted to know that I was going to play in a program that had a ton of potential and I wanted to help make the program better in any way that I could,” Castaldo explained.
-“I think that my decision as to where I was going at first out of high school, it was more about going to a really high level program, but I think I changed it to [looking for] the kind of values and characteristics of a program that I want to be a part of because I think that means everything in terms of success and growth.”
+“I just wanted to find that same love for the team and find great people who have similar values to mine,” she said.
+“I wanted to know that I was going to play in a program that had a ton of potential and I wanted to help make the program better in any way that I could,” Castaldo said.
+“I think that my decision as to where I was going at first out of high school, it was more about going to a really high-level program, but I think I changed it to [looking for] the kind of values and characteristics of a program that I want to be a part of because I think that means everything in terms of success and growth.”

-At Drexel, Castaldo found the program that she was looking to spend her final two seasons of collegiate field hockey building up.
-And, through nine games, she has done well to make a good first impression in West Philadelphia.
-The newcomer leads the Dragons with four goals, two of which came in a thrilling come-from-behind win against Villanova.
-Earlier this season, she was named the Coastal Athletic Association’s Offensive Player of the Week, as well as the Drexel Dragon of the Week for her efforts.
+In Drexel, Castaldo found that program with which to spend her final two seasons of eligibility.
+Through 10 games, she has done well to make a good first impression in West Philadelphia.
+She leads the Dragons with five goals, two of which came in a thrilling comeback win against Villanova.
+She was named the Coastal Athletic Association’s Offensive Player of the Week and the Drexel Dragon of the Week for her efforts.

 “I’ve been really excited to contribute a lot on the field,” Castaldo said.
 “Coming into any place, my mindset was that nothing would ever be set in stone or just be given to me because that is not what I would’ve wanted in a place, so I knew I wanted to earn whatever I was getting.”